 – Past Members / Alumnis –

-I am a PhD student supervised by Géraldine Rauchs (Inserm U1077 NIMH) and Gaël Chételat.
+Stéphane was a PhD student supervised by Géraldine Rauchs (Inserm U1077 NIMH) and Gaël Chételat.

 Claire was a PhD student under the supervision of Géraldine Rauchs (Inserm U1077 unit) and Gaël from 2015 to 2019.
 Her project aims to better understand the relationships between sleep quality, the risk of cognitive decline, and Alzheimer’s disease biomarkers in multimodal neuroimaging.
 She also took part in data acquisition and the everyday life of the protocole, and put electrodes on a lot of heads !
 Sleep well, age well !

-I am a Research Engineer at Gael’s Team.
-I obtained Five year integrated Master’s in Physics from the University of Mysore (India) and carried out my doctoral studies at the IMDEA ( Madrid Institute of Advanced Studies) and Universidad Autónoma de Madrid (Spain).
+Siya was a Research Engineer at Gaël’s Team.
+He obtained Five year integrated Master’s in Physics from the University of Mysore (India) and carried out his doctoral studies at the IMDEA ( Madrid Institute of Advanced Studies) and Universidad Autónoma de Madrid (Spain).
 Before joining Cyceron, he was a Research Scientist at the Neuroimaging department of the National Brain Research Centre (India).
 At present, he was working on the multimodal neuroimaging analysis of Alzheimer’s Disease.

 Alex joined Chételat’s Lab in 2016.
 His research focused on the similarities and differences in pathophysiological processes between Alzheimer’s disease and frontotemporal dementia through multimodal neuroimaging.
 His academic background includes a PhD at the University of Caen Normandy, under Dr. Béatrice Desgranges’s supervision, on social cognition in semantic dementia.
-In 2015-2016, he worked with DR. Gil Rabinovici as a postdoctoral researcher, at University of California San Francisco (UCSF), on tau imaging in distinct neurodegenerative disorders and longitudinal metebolic in frontotemporal dementia
+In 2015-2016, he worked with Dr. Gil Rabinovici as a postdoctoral researcher, at University of California San Francisco (UCSF), on Tau imaging in distinct neurodegenerative disorders and longitudinal metabolic in frontotemporal dementia

 Clémence has been in the lab since 2012 and obtained her doctorate degree in 2018.
 Her project assessed the links between brain alterations and cognition in patients with Mild Cognitive Impairment.
 She helped in many aspect of the 2 projects of the team :volunteer’s recruitment, data acquisition, quality check, statistical analyses and educational support for students.

 Eider Arenaza Urquijo

 Eider is interested in the neural underpinnings of normal cognition in the setting of Alzheimer’s disease.
 Her research notably focused on how lifestyle factors (e.g., cognitive, physical and social engagement) influence brain structure and function, relate to Alzheimer’s disease pathological processes and interact with genectic risk.

 Justine Mutlu joined the IMAP team in 2012 to obtain her PhD.
 Her research work focused on better understanding the links between resting state functional connectivity and atrophy, hypometabolism and amyloid burdern in Alzheimer’s disease.
 The rest is not silence!

 Renaud La Joie